 Installing Scrivener #

-- You need to go and download Scrivener 3 (at the time of this writing, you can get the latest beta here).
+You need to go and download Scrivener 3 (you can get the latest version here).

 That’s it!
 At the end of the installation, Wine should have created an entry for Scrivener in your start menu, and you should be able to run it.
 Don’t hesitate to give additional tips as comments.